-Just in time for Veterans Day weekend binge-watching, or binge-reading, here are links to all Time Now posts that review movies about twenty-first century war in Iraq and Afghanistan.
-No Generation Kill, In the Valley of Elah, Lions for Lambs, or 12 Strong, unfortunately, because I’ve yet to write on them.
-Also, no Captain Phillips, Act of Valor, or 13 Hours, for the same reason and because they’re not set in Iraq or Afghanistan.
-Finally, no Jarhead, since it’s about the Gulf War, nor the Jarhead sequels, because either their location is indeterminate or I haven’t watched them yet.
+UPDATED and REVISED in 2022!
+Just in time for Veterans Day weekend binge-watching, or binge-reading, here are links to all Time Now posts that review movies about America’s twenty-first century wars in Iraq and Afghanistan.
+No In the Valley of Elah yet, but I’ve made lots of additions since I first compiled the list in 2017 and then again in 2019.
+I also add a link to my post on Adam Driver.
+No Captain Phillips, Act of Valor, or 13 Hours, because they’re not set in Iraq or Afghanistan or concerned with the aftermath of war upon redeployment.
+I do include a review of Mine, though, whose location is vaguely middle-Eastern or north-African, so I may rethink Captain Phillips, Acts of Valor, and 13 Hours in the future.
+No Jarhead, since it’s about the Gulf War, nor the Jarhead sequels, because either their location is indeterminate or I haven’t watched them yet.
 Still, there’s plenty more to keep you entertained.
-What will I be watching?
-Generation Kill again, and I hope to finally get to 12 Strong.
+What will I be watching this Veterans Day weekend?
+May be time for Mosul or Nobel again.

 Sand Castle (2017).
 US Army soldiers struggle to complete a civil affairs project in Iraq.
 Starring Nicholas Hoult as Private Matt Ocre.